zmarty/zmarty.github.io/_posts/2025-11-16-llm-inference-guide.md

   - **AMD Strix Halo**: AMD's APU series (including the Ryzen AI Max+ 395) with integrated RDNA graphics and up to 128GB of unified LPDDR5X memory.

 - **Does the model fit in VRAM?**: Can the entire model (including weights, KV cache, and activations) fit in your GPU's VRAM?
 For example:
-  - A 7B parameter model in FP16 requires ~14GB VRAM
+  - A 7B parameter model in FP16 requires ~14GB of VRAM
-  - A 70B parameter model in FP16 requires ~140GB VRAM
+  - A 70B parameter model in FP16 requires ~140GB of VRAM
   - Quantization (INT8, INT4) can reduce memory requirements by 2-4x

 - **Production or Enthusiast?**: